Winter Quarter

 More information about Head Over Heels can be found here: https://www.headoverheelsthemusical.com.
 Snacks were provided at this event.

-2. Additionally, the EMC is excited to host a regular discussion group that reads early modern plays together (i.e., we take turns reading a play aloud and discussing, so people do not have to prepare in advance).
+2. Additionally, the EMC hosted a regular discussion group that reads early modern plays together (i.e., we take turns reading a play aloud and discussing, so people do not have to prepare in advance).
 We met once in the Fall Quarter and decided to read The Witch of Edmonton this quarter.
-Starting on 2/7, we will meet every Tuesday from 1-2 in the Early Modern Center (South Hall 2510).
-No prior early modern experience is necessary to join!
+Starting on 2/7, we met every Tuesday from 1-2 in the Early Modern Center (South Hall 2510).

 3. The EMC also hosted two trainings for the MakerLab on 1/27 and 2/3.